typeable/xml-isogen/README.md

 Note that attributes are attached to the parent XML element, that's why we needed `XmlBody` type here.

-And here is was you get after parsing the XML:
+And here is what you get after parsing the XML:

 ```haskell
 XmlExample3 {_xe3Field1 = "hello", _xe3Attribute1 = "world", _xe3Attribute2 = Nothing}